docker/docs/content/manuals/docker-hub/download-rate-limit.md

    - Automate manual workflows: Avoid unnecessary pulls by configuring automated systems to pull only when a new version of an image is available.

-4. Optimize the your repositories by regularly auditing and removing repositories with untagged, unused, or outdated images.
-Look for private repositories in Hub storage that exceed your plan's limits.
+4. Optimize your storage by:

+    - Regularly audit and remove repositories with untagged, unused, or outdated images.
+    - Look for private repositories in Hub storage that exceed your plan's limits.

 5. Increase your limits by upgrading or purchasing additional consumption.
 For details, see [Scale your subscription](../subscription/scale.md).